Robinyo/serendipity/projects/auth-oidc/README.md

-# OpenID Connect Authentication library
+# ❯ OpenID Connect Authentication library

+The OpenID Connect Authentication library supports email/password registration and login (using Implicit Flow or Authorization Code Flow with PKCE)

-## Development
+## ❯ Development

 To build the library: